Robert430404/mrp-php-sdk/README.md

 More In Depth Documentation Can Be Found [Here](https://robert430404.github.io/mrp-php-sdk/) ** It is currently under development **

+The SDK's API Documentation Can Be Found [Here](http://www.pholiophp.org/robert430404/mrp-php-sdk) ** Fully shows everything thats part of the SDK from traits to interfaces **

 Using the package in a standalone application is very simple.
 Instantiate an instance of the object and pass in your API key via the constructor.
 From there simply call methods from the object to create your call and get your data returned to you.

 ```php